Aidywady/Charge-Orbits/README.md

 For anybody unconvinced that these orbits can actually occur in the real world, here is a link to a cool YouTube video of a demo experiment done on the International Space Station (hosted on the NASA channel): https://www.youtube.com/watch?v=qHrBhgwq__Q

 Fun fact:
-For the spheres and disks, the charges are evenly distributed in the same way as plants distribute leaves around an axis.
-It using the golden ratio!
+For the spheres and disks, the charges are evenly distributed in the same way as plants distribute leaves around an axis: using the golden ratio!
 (1.618)